Let’s imagine that you decide you want to run a marathon. You haven’t run in six months, and you know you’ll have to train.

-Anyway, the researchers didn’t act as though the teenagers’ histories had any significant relationships with any present or future conditions of the teenagers.
-The researchers showed their ahistoric biases by subsequently processing the entire history of each of the control group teenagers into a 1 or a 0 for the model.
+Anyway, the researchers didn’t act as though teenagers’ histories had any significant relationships with any present or future conditions.
+Their ahistoric biases showed by subsequently processing the entire history of each of the control group teenagers into a 1 or a 0 for the model.

 The researchers then modeled this binary assessment to be relevant to the study’s main subjects!

-- By disregarding the study’s main subjects’ histories, the study couldn’t provide etiologic evidence for any present or future effects.
+- By disregarding the main subjects’ histories, it couldn’t provide etiologic evidence for any present or future effects.

-- By measuring only early morning cortisol, are we surprised that the model’s numbers could be processed into some correlation?
+- By measuring only early morning cortisol, are we surprised that model numbers could be processed into some correlation?

-- Comparing this sole measurement to the 325 measurements taken of the subjects in Assessing a mountain climber’s condition without noticing their empty backpack made me wonder about the study designers’ real intentions.
+- Comparing this sole measurement to 325 measurements taken of subjects in Assessing a mountain climber’s condition without noticing their empty backpack made me wonder about the study designers’ real intentions.

 News coverage of the study jumped on its flimsy finding to demand that something must be done.
-What did the researchers offer the teenagers who needed help?
+What did researchers offer teenagers who needed help?

 - After citing research that:

 “Showed null effects for two active treatments [cognitive behavioral therapy (CBT) and attentional training, respectively]”